Axarva/nepali-but-code/README.md

 I'm not sure how long it will take to get this project to a usable state.

-An example of a simple while loop in "Nepali" can be found in the app/nepali file of this repository.
+An example of a simple for loop in "Nepali" can be found in the app/nepali file of this repository.

 Any contributors are always welcome.